Lysithea

 Physical Characteristics

 The Lysithea physical characteristics reveal a world of remarkable dimensions and properties.
 The Lysithea radius measures 12 km, making it 530.9× smaller than Earth's size.
 The Lysithea mass of 8.00e+16 kg represents 74650000.0× smaller than Earth's mass, giving this world substantial gravitational influence.
-The Lysithea density of 1 g/cm³ (5.5× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.013 m/s² (754.6× smaller than Earth's gravity) determines how objects behave on its surface.
-The low density indicates a composition dominated by lighter elements, characteristic of gas giants or icy bodies.
+With a volume of 2.44e+5 km³, Lysithea occupies significant space in the Solar System.
+The Lysithea density of 2.6 g/cm³ (2.1× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.013 m/s² (754.6× smaller than Earth's gravity) determines how objects behave on its surface.
+The moderate density suggests a mixed composition of rocky and icy materials.

 Orbital Properties